 How to succeed as the leader of a distributed team?

-At a time of crisis, successful leaders of distributed teams know that leadership is about more than being a good manager.
+Successful leaders of distributed teams know that leadership is about more than being a good manager.
 Read our advice on how to find opportunity in challenging circumstances and how to affect positive change as a leader.

 Now is the time to rethink outdated policies and procedures